yyingyingquek/cookbook/README.md

 ## Additional Things to Do

-1. To finish up the unit testing module and the NgRx module.
+1. To finish up the unit testing module (complete) and the NgRx module.
 Currently still WIP.
-2. Read up on Angular 14
+2. Read up on Angular 14 (standalone components complete)

 ### Resources